AbdomenAtlas-8K: Annotating 8,000 CT Volumes for Multi-Organ Segmentation in Three Weeks: Conclusion

-This work was supported by the Lustgarten Foundation for Pancreatic Cancer Research and partially by the Patrick J. McGovern Foundation Award.
-We appreciate the effort of the MONAI Team to provide open-source code for the community.
+\begin{ack} This work was supported by the Lustgarten Foundation for Pancreatic Cancer Research and the Patrick J. McGovern Foundation Award.
+We appreciate the effort of the \href{https://monai.io}{MONAI} Team to provide open-source code for the community.
+This work has partially utilized the GPUs provided by ASU Research Computing.
+We thank Elliot K. Fishman, Linda Chu, and Satomi Kawamoto for providing the JHH dataset for external validation; Yuxiang Lai for generating the 3D rendering of segmentation; thank Xiaoxi Chen for reviewing and revising AI predictions; thank Seth Zonies and Andrew Wichmann for providing legal advice on the release of \ourdataset; thank Yu-Cheng Chou, Jieneng Chen, Junfei Xiao, Wenxuan Li, and Xiaoding Yuan for their constructive suggestions at several stages of the project.
+The content and dataset of this paper are covered by patents pending. \end{ack}